awwad/depresolve/docs/background.md

 ### Prevalence of Conflict

 That wall of text now behind us, the basics are this: potential dependency conflicts are extremely common, if not downright expected anytime there is a common dependency among distributions.
 Despite the potential, though, these dependencies are still usually resolvable.
 In practice, if you just aim for the most recent versions (which pip does anyway), you can avoid most dependency conflicts... but not all.
-Below, we'll get to the statistics on pip failures, and by the end, we'll have discussed several possible mitigations (with and without changes to pip).
+Next, we'll get to the statistics on pip failures, and by the end, we'll have discussed several possible mitigations (with and without changes to pip).

+#### Prevalence of Potential Dependency Conflicts

+*It turns out that almost a quarter of all package versions on PyPI have potential dependency conflicts<sup>+</sup>*.
+Because of the behavior of most package managers, these cases are *mostly* OK: most of the time, dependency ranges overlap and the same version (generally the most recent stable version) is chosen.
+A common case looks like: A depends on C>=1.1 and B depends on C>=1.2, and the latest version of C is 1.4 anyway.
+Given an option, pip will generally install the latest available version of a package, so this scenario is only an issue if the user already has, say, C==1.2 installed.

+For this reason, *most* potential conflicts are averted by the usual pip installation rules, as long as you're installing in an empty, clean, isolated environment (e.g. with a fresh virtualenv).
+This is a suboptimal constraint, but it covers most cases in effect.
+Notwithstanding even those mitigations, there are still plenty of dependencies pip fails to resolve.

+Some questions we should ask, then, are:
+1. How many distributions on PyPI have potential dependency conflicts? (*At least 25%.*)
+2. How often does pip install a set of packages with an actual conflict?
+(In other words, how often does pip fail to resolve dependencies due to a dependency conflict?) (*1.3%*)

+<sup>+</sup><sub>(This is a conservative floor on the number of distributions with potential dependency conflicts.
+It is generated by climbing down along one side of the dependency tree: in particular, when given a range of possible versions, we always explore only the version pip prefers within that range (generally the highest version number).
+The effect this has is to fail to capture a great number of potential dependency conflicts.
+Example: A-1 depends on B-any and C-any, B-1 depends on C-1, B-2 depends on C-2.
+My assessment does not explore B-1 and therefore does not catch the potential conflict because it does not see these conflicts: [A-1, B-2, C-1], [A-1, B-1, C-2].
+In a clean environment with a connection to current PyPI and no separate dependencies, we would not expect to encounter those conflicts... but *if those things aren't true*, we might.)</sub>